 Fortunato Restagno

-7th Dan, Shidokan Beikoku Karatedo Association
+Kyoshi 7th Dan, Beikoku Shidokan Karatedo Association

 Position